oliveirahenrique/Alumaq/README.md

 1 - Clone the repository;<br>
 2 - Open project in NetBeans;<br>
-3 - Resolve problems importing the missing .jar files located at dependencies folder;<br>
+3 - Resolve problems importing the missing .jar files located in 'dependencies' folder;<br>
-4 - In Services tab, create and connect a local MySQL Database with an empty schema called Alumaq created;<br>
+4 - Create a local MySQL Database with an empty schema called 'Alumaq';<br>
+5 - In the 'Services' tab on NetBeans, connect with the database created;<br>
-5 - Run TesteDAO.java file located at testePersistencia Test Package to create tables and populate the database;<br>
+6 - Run 'TesteDAO.java' file located at 'testePersistencia' Test Package to create tables and populate the database;<br>
-6 - Run Main.java file located at telasFXML Source Package to run the main screen;<br>
+7 - Run 'Main.java' file located at 'telasFXML' Source Package to run the main screen;<br>
-7 - To login, type the user 'Henrique' and password '123456'.<br>
+8 - To login, type the user 'Henrique' and password '123456'.<br>